yellowmessenger/documentation/docs/cookbooks/insights/botagentfedback.md

     ![](https://i.imgur.com/bkDSbfc.png)

-    > Click [here](https://docs.yellow.ai/docs/platform_concepts/growth/dataexplorer/customtables) for detailed document on custom tables.

-    You can save these tables(queries) and view them on a separate [dashboard](https://docs.yellow.ai/docs/platform_concepts/growth/dashboards).
+    You can save these tables(queries) and view them on a separate dashboard.
 Refresh the page to update dashboards with newly added data points.

     ![](https://i.imgur.com/wluH8KC.png)